Workshop on “Thick Concepts in the Philosophy of Science”

 The 1.5-day-workshop aims at providing a forum for intense discussion on the role and value of thick concepts in the philosophy of science.
 It will consist of presentations by participants, and a workshop section that synthesizes the findings and discusses future avenues of development.
 It includes keynotes by Anna Alexandrova (University of Cambridge, online) and Catherine Herfeld (University of Zurich).

 The call for presentations is now closed and the selection process finalized.
 If the official rules due to the pandemic allow, we might be able to offer a few spots for participation.
 In case you are interested, please contact the organizers: email@example.com.
 More details and updates can be found at thickconcepts.wordpress.com.

 Please direct any questions to firstname.lastname@example.org.

 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project 254954344/GRK2073/2.

-Save the date: 2022 Conference on “Integrating Ethics and Epistemology of Scientific Research”
+Save the date: International Conference on Engaging Ethics and Epistemology of Science (EES 2022)

 The Research Training Group 2073 “Integrating Ethics and Epistemology of Scientific Research” will host a two-day international conference on 29-30 September 2022 in the Leibnizhaus, Hannover, Germany.